 - Safari lodges are located in remote areas, and getting there should be factored into your cost.
 In addition to flying to Africa, you will likely need a connecting flight to each lodge/park airstrip.

 - South Africa is the most developed and accessible safari destination.
 The more remote your destination, the higher the cost will be.
-An all inclusive safari lodge will also be more expensive on a private game reserve compared to a national park because the experience is more exclusive.
+See our Top 10 South Africa Tours here!

 - The 4- and 5-star safari lodges that we recommend have a limited number of guests, so they provide an exclusive safari experience and really make you feel connected to your natural surroundings.
 Some camps can be extremely small, with only 10 people at the camp at one time, and others have 30-50 suites on the premises.
 All of them are designed to provide an air of privacy, seclusion, and harmony with nature.